 A formal complaint may be filed with the director of human resources, which should in ordinary circumstances be filed within thirty (30) days of the alleged incident of harassment or discrimination.
 Prompt filing is encouraged.
-In instances of discrimination or harassment, including sexual harassment or assault, reported against a university faculty or staff member, the director of human resources will be responsible for investigation, and may at his or her discretion refer the matter to a special investigator.
-A formal investigation will generally involve interviews with the complainant, with the alleged violator(s), and, where appropriate, with witnesses; and, again where appropriate, a joint meeting between the involved parties.
+In instances of discrimination or harassment, including sexual harassment or assault reported against a University faculty or staff member, the director of human resources will be responsible for investigation, and may, at his or her discretion, refer the matter to a special investigator.
+A formal investigation will generally involve interviews with the complainant, with the alleged violator(s), and, where appropriate, with witnesses; and, again, where appropriate, a joint meeting between the involved parties, if agreeable to all parties.

-All university personnel shall make every effort to maintain confidentiality with respect to the complainant and shall only divulge the name of the complainant, the circumstances of the complaint, and the disposition of the matter, to those people who have a legitimate need to know.
+All University personnel shall make every effort to maintain confidentiality with respect to the complainant and shall only divulge the name of the complainant, the circumstances of the complaint, and the disposition of the matter, to those people who have a legitimate need to know.

 Within sixty (60) working days of the filing of the complaint, if an external investigator is engaged, the investigator will issue a report to the director of human resources.
 Within ten (10) working days of the issuance of the investigator's report, the director of human resources shall submit a written summary to the vice president of operations and/or the vice president of academic affairs, including a description of any recommended corrective actions to be taken.
-If it is one of these vice presidents against whom the complaint has been filed, the director of human resources will make a determination as to the most appropriate university official to have responsibility for making a final decision about the case.
+If it is one of these vice presidents against whom the complaint has been filed, the director of human resources will make a determination as to the most appropriate University official to have responsibility for making a final decision about the case.

-The vice president's or designated official's decision in the case, including a description of any corrective or remedial action taken, shall be submitted in writing to each involved party (with a copy to the director of human resources) within twenty (20) working days of the receipt of the recommendations of the director of human resources
+The vice president's decision in the case, including a description of any corrective or remedial action taken, shall be submitted in writing to each involved party (with a copy to the director of human resources) within twenty (20) working days of the receipt of the recommendations of the director of human resources.

-Where a determination is made that an employee has engaged in unlawful discrimination or harassment, or sexual assault or complicity in sexual assault, that employee will be subject to university disciplinary procedures.
+Where a determination is made that an employee has engaged in actions that violate these policies or the law, or has engaged in sexual assault or complicity in sexual assault, that employee will be subject to University disciplinary procedures.
 Possible disciplinary action can include, but is not limited to: